 - Erik Marcus, Meat Market: Animals, Ethics, & Money, Brio Press, 2005. pages 20-21.

-- The Changing Landscape of U.S. Milk Production,Milk: Production per Cow by Year, US
+- USDA: The Changing Landscape of U.S. Milk Production, and, “Milk: Production per Cow by Year, US”

-- The ethics of boiling lobsters to death is explored in minute detail in David Foster Wallace’s magnificent essay, “Consider the Lobster,” which I regard as among the greatest pieces of animal rights writing ever created.
+- The ethics of boiling lobsters to death is explored in meticulous detail in David Foster Wallace’s magnificent essay, “Consider the Lobster,” which I regard as among the greatest pieces of animal rights writing ever created.